 While head lice do not pose a public health threat (as they do not spread disease), it is still imperative that parents observe their children's behavior, such as scratching, and check their children's hair.
 Please remind children not to share combs, barrettes, hats, etc. with other students.
 Research has shown that mass screenings are not effective, so the school nurse will no longer screen an entire classroom.
-If a child does have lice, please keep him or her at home, and notify your school immediately.
-Additional information about lice can be found at www.identifyus.com and www.cdc.gov/lice/head/treatment.html parents and paramedics are notified to evaluate the situation
+If a child does have head lice, please begin treatment and notify your school immediately.
+Additional information about lice can be found at www.cdc.gov/lice/head/treatment.html